41st Infantry Division (United States): Preparation

-The division was initially accommodated in a tented camp known as Camp Murray until the construction of new permanent barracks at nearby Fort Lewis could be completed.
+The division was initially accommodated in a tented camp at Camp Murray until the construction of new permanent barracks at nearby Fort Lewis could be completed.
 Delayed by strike action at sawmills in Washington and Oregon and by maritime workers, the project fell behind schedule, and the entire division was not accommodated in the new barracks until April 1941.

 The 41st Division was grouped with the 3rd Division as part of IX Corps.
 In May 1941, the two divisions moved to the Hunter Liggett Military Reservation where June war games pitted them against Major General Joseph Stilwell's 7th Division and the 40th Division.
 Large scale maneuvers continued in August on the Olympic Peninsula, with IX Corps defending Tacoma, Washington until the two divisions from California could arrive to assist.

-General White died on 23 November 1941 and was replaced by Brigadier General Horace H. Fuller, the former commander of the 3rd Division Artillery.
+General White died of complications of dysentery on 23 November 1941 and was replaced by Brigadier General Horace H. Fuller, the former commander of the 3rd Division Artillery.
 Promoted to Major General on 15 December 1941, he would remain commander until June 1944.

 Following the attack on Pearl Harbor, the 41st Infantry Division was deployed to defend the coastline of Washington and Oregon against a possible Japanese landing.
-The 218th Field Artillery was at sea en route to the Philippines; it was turned back to San Francisco and eventually rejoined the division.
+The 218th Field Artillery had earlier been assigned to the defense of the Philippines, and was at sea en route when news of the attacks came; it was turned back to San Francisco and eventually rejoined the division.

 The 41st Division was officially renamed the 41st Infantry Division on 2 August 1941.
 In January and February 1942, it was reorganized as a "triangular" division, losing the 161st Infantry, which eventually joined the 25th Infantry Division, and other units.